 Fortunately, the testing revealed a genetic mutation indicated for a targeted oral chemotherapy for a different diagnosis.
 The patient’s doctor wrote a prescription for this off-label indication, and the liaison took action to secure approval from the patient’s insurance.
 As the pharmacy liaison expected, the patient’s insurance denied coverage – even after two appeals and a consultation with the patient’s physician.

 Since the pharmacy liaison knew insurance approval was unlikely, she also started exploring alternative ways the patient could access the treatment after receiving the prescription.
 One option she pursued was the manufacturer’s free drug program.

 When she called the manufacturer to ask if they allowed off-label use for the free drug program, she was surprised that they were willing to consider the patient given her situation.
 The pharmacy liaison called the patient and explained that, while there were no guarantees, she would apply for free drug on the patient’s behalf.
 She had the patient complete the necessary paperwork and then submitted the application.

 After two weeks, the pharmacy liaison learned that the patient was approved to participate in the free drug program.
 She immediately told the patient’s pharmacist and doctor, who was ecstatic and gave her a high-five.
 When the pharmacy liaison called the patient, the patient immediately began to sob and express her gratitude.

 When asked what this experience meant to her, the pharmacy liaison shared that “hearing the relief in the patient’s voice was amazing.”
-She added, “Working in cancer care can be challenging, but this experience was so uplifting!”
+She added, “Working in cancer care can be emotionally challenging, but this experience was so uplifting!”